hofens/watch-ricon-stock/README.md

 └── product_changes.log    # Change notifications (generated)
 ```

-## Cloudflare Deployment

-This project includes support for deployment on Cloudflare infrastructure using Python Workers.
-See `CLOUDFLARE_DEPLOY.md` for detailed instructions on deploying the application.
-The project now supports:

-- Cloudflare Python Workers (requires python_workers compatibility flag)
-- Environment variable configuration for sensitive data
-- Flask-based web API for HTTP access
-- Automated configuration from environment variables

-The project includes:
-- A Flask-based web API (`web_api.py`) for HTTP access
-- Wrangler configuration for Cloudflare Workers
-- Configuration generation from environment variables
-- Deployment script for setup assistance

-**Note**: Cloudflare Python Workers support may require special access or be in beta.
-Check Cloudflare documentation for current availability.

 ## License
 This project is open source and available under the MIT License.